One Person Business Ideas: 10 Startups You Can Run Yourself.

 You’ll need to determine your subject matter and then find a web hosting service (these are companies that provide you with both a URL and a templated website to build your content off of).
 You then write about your subject in a way that stands out, followed by a process called “Search Engine Optimization” (SEO), which are techniques you implement on your blog that allow people to find you through search engines.

 SEO is how you found this web page.
-You can get acquainted with SEO techniques here with a read of HubSpot’s free SEO starter pack.
+You can get acquainted with SEO techniques here with a read of HubSpot’s free SEO starter pack and Steve Toth’s SEO Notebook.
 Proper SEO practices take time, and they should be put into place every time you update your blog.

 Once you’ve done that and developed a following, the key to making this a cash generating business is advertising.
 Advertisers are always looking for opportunities to get their product in front of potential customers, if your blog is relevant and has a large following then maybe this is a way you can make your blog profitable.